EPF Account Restructuring & Akaun Fleksibel: Key Things That You Need To Know

 (Image: The Star/Faihan Ghani)

-All eligible EPF members are allowed to withdraw from Akaun Fleksibel at any time, with the minimum withdrawal limit being RM50 (even those who have applied for the Age 50/55 conditional withdrawal under EPF Akaun 2 Support Facility (FSA2)).
+All eligible EPF members are allowed to withdraw their full balance from Akaun Fleksibel at any time, with the minimum withdrawal limit being RM50 (even those who have applied for the Age 50/55 conditional withdrawal under EPF Akaun 2 Support Facility (FSA2)).
+Only one withdrawal is allowed per day.
 However, you are encouraged to withdraw only for emergencies and immediate needs.

 How do I make withdrawals from Akaun Fleksibel?